1. Iphone Photography: Swipe for Easy Access to Your Camera

 2. Use a Selfie Stick to Broaden Your Perspective

-These can be very handy not only for selfies.
+This feature can be convenient not only for selfies.
 If the stick has legs, you can use it as a tripod.

-3. Try the Self Timer
+3. Try the Self Timer Feature

-3 seconds is not a lot of time but can be useful when you want to take a picture without touching the shutter button.
+Three seconds is not a lot of time but can be useful when you want to take a picture without touching the shutter button.

-4. How to Set the Focus
+4. Set the Focus By Touching the Screen

 Most of the time, the focus will be sharp throughout an average scene due to the iPhone’s tiny sensor.

-This photo is a close-up of the flowers.
-As you can see, the focus is not on the flowers and is more averaged for the scene.
+As you can see, the focus is not on the flowers and is more average for the scene.

 This throws the background more out of focus for a nice effect.

-5. Shooting Modes
+5. Work With Different Shooting Modes

-Take this cracked mud in the desert where the foreground is close to the camera and the top of the photo is further.
+Take this cracked mud in the desert.
+The foreground is close to the camera and the top of the photo is further.

 It works best if you have a tripod to keep the camera level.
 If you don’t have one, try your best to keep the camera level while panning left to right.